 “Still, I must have some kind of toughness just to stay alive – a resilience.” – Judy Garland, 1967

-June 27, 1937: Two clippings, the first reports on Allan Jones joining Judy for the film The Ugly Duckling which was (thankfully) renamed Everybody Sing.
+June 27, 1937: Two clippings (and a photo), the first reports on Allan Jones joining Judy for the film The Ugly Duckling which was (thankfully) renamed Everybody Sing.
 The second is an “oops” in reporting that “Judy Garland, pictured here” was a guest on Frank Morgan’s limited series of 15-minute shows.
 The picture definitely is NOT Judy Garland!

 Judy was listed as being a part of the shows that aired on June 6th, 14th, 21st, 28th; July 5th, 12th, 19th, 26th; and August 2nd & 9th.
 She’s not listed in the final three episodes on August 16, 23, & 30.
 No recordings are known to exist of any of the shows nor is there any information as to what Judy sang.